-Thoroughly scrape down the bowl, all the way to the bottom, to make sure there are no hidden dry patches.
+Turn off the mixer and scrape down the bowl, all the way to the bottom, making sure there are no hidden dry patches.
 Turn the speed up to medium and mix for an additional 30 seconds to help build the structure of the batter.
 Do not skip this step.

 Divide the cake batter evenly into the prepared cake pans.
 Use an offset spatula to even out the tops (don’t skip this step or the cake may not rise evenly).

 - Bake for 28-30 minutes, or until a toothpick comes out clean from the center.
 Cool to room temperature before removing from the pan.
 Use an offset spatula or knife to help release the sides of the cake from the pan, then place a cardboard round or large cutting board against the cake pan and gently flip.

 Frost with your favorite recipe!
 (See notes for suggestions)